 So, the numerators of Sharpe ratio and Treynor ratio are the same.
 However, while the Sharpe ratio relies on the standard deviation of returns σi as the measure of risk, the Treynor ratio uses beta βi, which captures sensitivity to market movements.
 In fact, we can consider the standard deviation of returns as capturing total risk, while beta is a measure of systematic risk whereby:

-Total risk = Systematic risk + Unsystematic risk
+Total risk = Systematic risk + Idiosyncratic risk

 Therefore, the Sharpe ratio deals with (excess) return per unit of total risk, and the Treynor ratio focuses on (excess) return per unit of systematic risk.
 For an investor who is invested in a single stock or a few stocks only, total risk is more relevant than systematic risk as her investments would be highly exposed to unsystematic risk due to a lack of diversification.
 So, such investors might find the Sharpe ratio a more useful measure than the Treynor ratio.